 Finding a great quote can turn your day around, give you a new breath of motivation, or even change your life and the philosophy you live it by.
 Quotes are powerful as in a few words they capture what can otherwise take a paragraph to describe.

-Time to search for that perfect quote can be hard.
+We know finding the time to search for that perfect quote can be hard.
 So, we took the time for you and gathered inspiring quotes especially for sports people, for any occasion.
-What started as a small collection has continued to grow and has now amassed to over 440
+What started as a small collection has continued to grow and has now amassed to over 440 quotes.

 Here you will find our book reviews and the books we recommend.
 Get a head-start on an important book we’ve review or quick preview before you buy it.
 You can also quickly understand the key messages and how it applies to your role in sport.